kwaldenphd/iliads-al-iwan/notes.md

   * [Mayfair Gallery, "Orientalist Paintings: 19th Century Fantasies of the East"](https://www.mayfairgallery.com/blog/orientalist-paintings-19th-century-fantasies-east)

 Resources posted by Samar:
-A selection of Archives and Special Collections from AUB Archives on Orientalism ARCHIVAL MATERIAL (we will choose samples of these)
+- Archival Material
   * Daniel bliss Collection
-Correspondence D.B. with David Stuart Dodge Correspondence D.B. with his family, YMCA, and various coordinates
+    * Correspondence D.B. with David Stuart Dodge
+    * Correspondence D.B. with his family, YMCA, and various coordinates
   * Bayard Dodge: Personal Letters early 20th C
   * Edward Nickoley Diary on famine during WWI in Beyrouth, Syria
   * Letters by SPC (AUB) alumni experience during WWI (not digitized)
   * Oral History Interview (selections of these personalities experiences during WWI this way we can compare the experiences of the locals with those of the missionaries)
   * Shahin Al-Salibi, AUB alumnus, eye surgeon fought in the Ottoman Army during World War I, November 1968; AUB035A [60min.]
   * Suleiman Al-Salibi, Lebanese physician who served in the Egyptian army father of AUB Emeritus Professor Kamal Salibi, October 1968; AUB033A/B [1h.
 26min.]; AUB034A/B [1h.
-9min.] ‐
+9min.]
   * Anbara Salam Al Khalidi, a prominent women activist committed to education and women's rights, March 13, 1970; AUB072 [1h)
   * Raymond Eddé, Lebanese legislator and minister, February 25, 1970; AUB055A [55min.]; AUB085A/B [2h.
 3min.]; AUB086A/B [2h.
 1min.]; AUB087A/B [1h.
 40min.]; AUB105A/B [1h.
 40min.] ‐ Saeb Salam; Prime Minister and member of the Lebanese Parliament during the 20th Century AUB056A/B [61min.]; AUB082A/B [2h.
 4min.]; AUB083A/B [2h.
 3min.]; AUB084A [34min.]; AUB106A/B [1h.
 51min.]
    * Scans from a news papers on famine in the Syria
    * الحرب العظمى : مجموعة تاريخية مصورة تبحث في التاريخ.
    * Al-Ḥarib al-ʻuẓmá : majmūʻah tārīkhīyah muṣawwarah tabḥathu fī al-tārīkh